cgarbin/cgarbin.github.io/_posts/2021-03-21-decision-threshold-effect-on-accuracy.md

 But what threshold do we pick?

 It depends.
-For high-stakes applications, where wrong decisions have severe consequences, we want to be very confident in the model's prediction.
+For high-stakes applications where wrong decisions have severe consequences, we want to be very confident in the model's prediction.

 For example, for an automatic check deposit application, we want the model to be at least 99% confident of the prediction.
-Any image below that threshold is sent to human review.
+Any image below that threshold is sent for human review.

 ![Model classification - high stakes](/images/2021-03-21/model-classification-high-stakes.png)